Customize search rebuild V1

 Define the pipes

-Next you will need to define three pipes in order to actually modify the indexing process.
+Next you must define three pipes to modify the indexing process:

-- Make a GetIndexableProducts pipe which will set the CustomFields property on the result object.
-This property should be set to a SQL fragment which will be inserted into the main indexing SELECT query and will fetch the additional data that is needed.
-Alias the data with the name of the custom field, in this case MyCustomField.
+1. Make a GetIndexableProducts pipe which sets the CustomFields property on the result object.
+This property should be set to a SQL fragment which is inserted into the main indexing SELECT query and fetches the additional needed data.
+Alias the data with the name of the custom field (in this case, MyCustomField).

-- If you need to make more radical changes to the main indexing SQL query you can modify the result.SqlStatement field directly (or replace GetIndexableProductsSqlStatementParts entirely), but this should be avoided in order to prevent upgradability issues.
+• If you need to make more radical changes to the main indexing SQL query, you can modify the result.SqlStatement field directly (or replace GetIndexableProductsSqlStatementParts entirely).
+However, you should avoid doing this to prevent upgradability issues.

-- Also note that doing large subqueries can adversely affect indexing performance.
-This is example is more for instructional purposes than anything you would want to do in an actual site.
+• Doing large subqueries can adversely affect indexing performance.
+This is example is for instructional purposes.

 namespace Extensions.Plugins.Search.Elasticsearch.DocumentTypes.Product.Index.Pipelines.Pipes.GetIndexableProducts